Table of contents

 Diagnosing occipital neuralgia requires a physical examination by a doctor to determine which nerve is the source of pain.

-An individualized treatment plan is selected for each patient, depending on the severity of the symptoms and the underlying causes of neuralgia.
 It is important to remember that self-treatment can lead to a worsening of the condition, so it is necessary to consult a doctor at a pain clinic for proper diagnosis and treatment.

 If you are suffering from occipital neuralgia, be sure to make an appointment with the best pain management doctors at NYPC.
 After a detailed physical examination, our neurologists will determine which treatment option best suits your needs.